ThePJB/rustvox/README.md

 * greedy meshing: do it face at a time?
-* or can you mesh first and do it from the buffer? - intermediate format for faces? then runs would be super easy greedy meshing squares but maybe you would identify breaks or something. probs dont get too fancy lol basically just faces + RLE. doing square shit is hectic but you could do it if it would be worth it. rle strips to squares and rle strips rle chunks in memory??? until written or something. lighting would be like nah lad, but you could separate how about mesh, maybe an rle chunk actually gets meshed super easy....
+* or can you mesh first and do it from the buffer? - intermediate format for faces? then runs would be super easy greedy meshing squares but maybe you would identify breaks or something. probs dont get too fancy lol basically just faces + RLE. doing square stuff is hectic but you could do it if it would be worth it. rle strips to squares and rle strips rle chunks in memory??? until written or something. lighting would be like nah lad, but you could separate how about mesh, maybe an rle chunk actually gets meshed super easy....